Understanding the 'Cloud' Like I'm 5

 Cloudflare defines it as

-servers that are accessed over the Internet and the software and databases that run on those servers.
-Cloud servers are located in data centers all over the world.
+servers that are accessed over the Internet, as well as the software and databases that run on those servers.
+Cloud servers are located in data centers worldwide.

 First things first, the Cloud is not in the sky as you might've thought. 😎

-Another example will be when you download a movie online from youtube or telegram channels, and it saves on your PC hard drive or mobile phone storage.
+Another example is when you download a movie online from YouTube or Telegram channels and save it to your PC's hard drive or mobile phone storage.
 But when you download a movie using the Netflix application, it doesn't save on your phone or PC.
-It saves inside the application cloud storage, which is someone else's computer.
+It saves inside the application's cloud storage, which is located on someone else's computer.

 But now, it is different.
 To watch a movie, all you need to do is look it up on Netflix, Disney, Xbox, or any other video streaming service.
 The same thing applies to music lovers.
-To listen to good music, all you need to do is open your favorite music player like Spotify, Boomplay, Audiomack, et al. l to play your favorite jam.
+To listen to good music, all you need to do is open your favorite music player, such as Spotify, Boomplay, Audiomack, etc., to play your favorite jam.

-A good number of us remember we had to dust shelves of DVDs every Saturday, and they were so much to dust and arrange.
+Many of us recall having to dust the shelves of DVDs every Saturday, and there were so many to dust and arrange.
 But now?
 You rarely buy physical CDs to watch your favorite shows.
-All you need to do is open Netflix and binge-watch your show like Squid Game.πŸ˜‰
+All you need to do is open Netflix and binge-watch your show like Squid Game.😉

 So, it's just storing data over the Internet?